Mailman (City Letter Carrier)

 I would say that the letter carrier shouldn't enter the fenced in zone to deliver the mail if a dog is present.
 We often have service talks that are aimed at preventing dog bites.
 One point that is made is to not go into an area where a dog is loose.
 To be honest, though, many of us are comfortable around dogs and won't follow that rule all the time.
 If I encounter what looks like a dog that could cause me harm I avoid that house/area and bring any undelivered mail back to the post office.
 In my career I don't remember not being able to deliver mail due to a loose dog.
 The bottom line is that a carrier shouldn't put themselves in a situation where they are at risk for an unwanted encounter with a canine.

-Asked by Iris over 10 years ago
+Asked by Melinda over 10 years ago

-Asked by jadrian about 10 years ago
+Asked by Matt over 10 years ago